nagasudhirpulla/taming_python/blog/skills/docxtpl_images_from_folder.md

 In this blog post we will render all the images present in a folder in a word file template using python docxtpl

 ### Template word file
-The following template word file is used in this blog post can be downloaded here - [reportTmplWithImages.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmplWithImages.docx)
+The template word file used in this blog post can be downloaded here - [reportTmplWithImages.docx](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/reportTmplWithImages.docx)

 ![docxtpl_images_list_template_0](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_images_list_template_0.png)
 ## Code
+* This code
 ```python
 import datetime as dt
 import random